famsf/insights/src/la-prose.md

             component_name: inline-quote
             name: Mary Ann Caws
             date: '2017'
-            text: "La prose is at once a simultaneous riot of colors, as both painter and poet intended, according to the authors' acquaintance with the theories of Michel-Eugène Chevreul, author of De la loi du contraste simultané des couleurs (The Laws of Contrast of Color, 1839).
+            text: "<em>La prose</em> is at once a simultaneous riot of colors, as both painter and poet intended, according to the authors' acquaintance with the theories of Michel-Eugène Chevreul, author of <em>De la loi du contraste simultané des couleurs (The Laws of Contrast of Color)</em>, 1839.
 Chevreul experimented with a color wheel, and his discoveries had a great influence on the impressionists and the post-impressionists, and, in turn, on the whirling colors of this brightly-lit scroll of a poem."
       left:
         components:
         - template: "@molecules/Picture/PictureWithCaption.html.twig"